metromg/vote-radio/README.md

 To add a new database migration run the follwing commands:

 `cd ./backend/src/Radio.Startup.Console`
 `dotnet ef migrations add <NAME> -p ../Radio.Infrastructure.DbAccess`

 To update the database to the latest migration run the following commands:

 `cd ./backend/src/Radio.Startup.Console`
 `dotnet ef database update -p ../Radio.Infrastructure.DbAccess`

 ### Frontend
 The frontend is built with react.
 It follows the guidelines of create-react-app.
 **Please** make sure that the configuration values in **`public/config.js`** are set accordingly for the follwing steps.

 #### Running the frontend
-To run the frontend dev server run the follwing command:
+To run the frontend dev server run the following command:

 `npm start`

 #### Running the tests
-To run the frontend tests use the follwing command:
+To run the frontend tests use the following command:

 `npm test`

 ### Running everything together
-To run everything together you can use the predefined development docker-compose.yml file.
+To run everything together you can use the predefined development `docker-compose.yml` file.
 Please make sure that you place some music into the ./data/ directory.
 The docker-compose file is configured to grab the MP3 files from this directory.

-To spin up all the services at once run the follwing commands in the base directory of this repository.
+To spin up all the services at once run the follwing commands in the base directory of this repository:

 `docker-compose build`
 `docker-compose up`

 To shutdown all the services run the follwing command: